Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Lyttelton

-Okay… so technically Lyttelton isn’t part of the road trip to Queenstown, BUT, if you have the time, taking a detour to Lyttleton is well worth the extra effort.
+Okay… technically, Lyttelton isn’t part of the road trip to Queenstown, but if you have the time, taking a detour to Lyttleton is well worth the extra effort.

 Lyttelton is a small harbour town on the Banks Peninsula, about 7 miles (11km) from Christchurch.
-It’s the largest harbour town in the South Island and is surrounded by beautiful scenery.
-There is a great beach here, some nice cafes, restaurants and a few gift shops.
+It’s the largest harbour town on South Island, surrounded by beautiful scenery.
+There is a fantastic beach here, nice cafes, restaurants and a few gift shops.

 Rakaia Gorge

-Now the real road trip begins.
+Now, the real road trip begins.
 A trip to Rakaia Gorge is a must on any Christchurch to Queenstown road trip.
-It’s a beautiful spot where you’ll get to see pure aqua glacial water against luscious, green bush surrounded by stunning mountains.
+It’s a beautiful spot where you’ll see pure aqua glacial water against luscious, green bush surrounded by stunning mountains.

-Visiting the Rakaia Gorge will require you to take the scenic Route 77 rather than Route 1, but it’s well worth-it.
+Visiting the Rakaia Gorge requires taking scenic Route 77 rather than Route 1, but it’s well worth it.

 Timaru